hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `authorization` -
   (Required)
-  Required.
   Configuration related to the cluster RBAC settings.

 * `azure_region` -
   (Required)
-  Required.
   The Azure region where the cluster runs.
 Each Google Cloud region supports a subset of nearby Azure regions.
 You can call to list all supported Azure regions within a given Google Cloud region.

 * `client` -
   (Required)
-  Required.
   Name of the AzureClient.
 The `AzureClient` resource must reside on the same GCP project and region as the `AzureCluster`. `AzureClient` names are formatted as `projects/<project-number>/locations/<region>/azureClients/<client-id>`.
 See Resource Names (https:cloud.google.com/apis/design/resource_names) for more details on Google Cloud resource names.

 * `control_plane` -
   (Required)
-  Required.
   Configuration related to the cluster control plane.

 * `fleet` -
   (Required)